Kholodets Recipe – Meat Aspic

 Here’s a quick rundown of the whole process.
 Scroll all the way to the bottom for the detailed recipe and ingredients.

-- Cover the meat with fresh water again and simmer on low heat for 5 hours adding more water to keep the meat covered.
+• Cover the meat with fresh water again and simmer on low heat for 5 hours, adding more water as needed to keep the meat covered.

-- Then, add carrots, onions, and bay leaf and cook for another hour.
+• Then, add carrots, onions, and bay leaves and cook for another hour.

-- Add parsley and garlic and simmer the broth for 2 minutes.
+• Add parsley and garlic to the broth and simmer for 2 minutes.

-- Discard the pig’s feet, skin, and fat from the cooled meat.
+• Discard the pig’s feet, skin, bones, and fat from the cooled meat.
 Shred the meat and add to a 9″x12″ glass baking dish.

 Scroll to the bottom for the recipe card with ingredient amounts and precise recipe.